-Once you feel good about these, then it’s time to take the wind out of the sails of those nasty post-meal spikes with some pre-bolus action.
+Once you’ve ruled these options out, it’s time to take the wind out the sails of those nasty post-meal spikes with some pre-bolus action.

-With the fast-acting insulins available today we have much more flexibility, and some insulins – Apidra, for example – are even approved for dosing up to 20 minutes after starting the meal!
+With the fast-acting insulins available today we have much more flexibility to inject shortly before a meal, and the superfast acting insulins – are even approved for dosing up to 20 minutes after starting the meal!

-But the lucky ones among you who have access to a CGM can see that despite these great new insulins, we still often experience a very significant post-meal spike (of course it depends on the type of food, too).
+But the lucky ones among you who have access to a CGM can see that despite these great new insulins, it’s still possible to experience a significant post-meal spike (of course it depends on the type of food too).